simonw/asgi-csrf/README.md

 </form>
 ```

-Note that `request.scope["csrftoken"]` is a function that returns a string.
+Note that `request.scope["csrftoken"]()` is a function that returns a string.
 Calling that function also lets the middleware know that the cookie should be set by that page, if the user does not already have that cookie.

 If the cookie needs to be set, the middleware will add a `Vary: Cookie` header to the response to ensure it is not incorrectly cached by any CDNs or intermediary proxies.